 Could the situation have got any more tragic for the Dyson family in the November of 1859?
 This is the family of James Dyson, the timber merchant of Perth, Western Australia we are talking about here, so yes it could (and would).
 It may have been that his first wife, Fanny, had never fully recovered from the birth of their fourth and final child together, a decade earlier in May 1849.
-The child, a daughter, lived only seven months, and Fanny had followed baby Hannah to the grave four months later in May 1850.
-James was then a widower with three young children aged between six and three years.
+The child, a daughter named Hannah, lived only seven months, and then the final straw came for Mrs Dyson when James took the teenaged wife of Mr Richard Edwards into their home.

-In the ensuing ten years, Dyson and his family had actually prospered.
+In the ensuing ten years, Dyson and his family had actually done quite well.
 Convicts had arrived and cut labourer’s wages by 60%, but Dyson was an employer himself, and utilising both free and ticket-of-leave workers, he was soon to be counted among the largest employers of labour in the colony.
-It must have seemed inconceivable once, that he could ever be a man of property, yet he was on the cusp of eligibility (through his growing real-estate holdings) to be selected as a juror, and hence, eligible to stand for public office.
-Having £150 in assets was the measure of tangible respectability for a man who was was yet to marry his future second wife, although they already had four children together (including two from her previous marriage) and had engaged in fist-fights with her previous husband down the main street of Perth.
+It must have seemed once inconceivable that he could ever be a man of property, yet he was on the cusp of eligibility (through his growing real-estate holdings) to be selected as a juror, and hence, eligible to stand for public office.
+Having £150 in assets was the measure of tangible respectability for a man who was was yet to marry his future second wife, although they already had seven children together (including two from her previous marriage and three from his) and had engaged in fist-fights with her previous husband down the main street of Perth.
 He frequently clashed in court with the Perth Town Trust over the right to collect timber on the Trust’s land, but soon he would be eligible not only to vote for councillors to that body, but be a councillor himself.